jiyapalrecha35/Google.github.io/README.md

 ### 2. Optimizing Network Traffic in Google Services

 **Use Case:**
 Google manages vast networks of servers and data centers to deliver its services.
-The max flow algorithm can be used to optimize network traffic flow, ensuring efficient data transmission and minimizing congestion.
-Google's infrastructure relies on sophisticated routing and load-balancing mechanisms to handle user requests.
-Max flow algorithms, such as Karger's, Dinic's, and Ford-Fulkerson, can assist in determining optimal routes and balancing the load across servers, improving system performance and reliability
+The **Max Flow algorithms** can be used to optimize network traffic flow, ensuring efficient data transmission and minimizing congestion.
+Max flow algorithms, such as **Karger's, Dinic's, and Ford-Fulkerson**, can assist in determining optimal routes and balancing the load across servers, improving system performance and reliability

 **Challenges:** Managing vast network traffic, and minimizing congestion.